STANFORD, Calif. (AP) -- Tara VanDerveer had a simple message for her struggling Stanford team at halftime: The season could be over in 20 minutes.

 ''We are not a team that overlooks anyone,'' VanDerveer said. ''We can beat anyone and we can get beaten by anyone.''

 Amber Orrange added 14 points, six rebounds and three assists for the Cardinal (32-2), who needed more than a half to get rolling while playing at home in Maples Pavilion coming off final exams and a two-week layoff since winning the Pac-12 tournament.

 Conference Player of the Year Ogwumike took charge in Stanford's quest for a sixth straight Final Four after her big sister, Nneka, became the No. 1 pick in the WNBA draft and the league's rookie of the year with the Los Angeles Sparks.

-Up next for Stanford is a second-round date with either No. 8 seed Michigan or ninth-seeded Villanova on Tuesday night.
-Those teams were playing the second game Sunday at Maples.
+Up next for Stanford is a second-round date Tuesday night with No. 8 seed Michigan, which beat Villanova 60-52 in Sunday's second game at Maples.

 Taleya Mayberry scored 18 points and Kelsee Grovey added 12 for Tulsa (17-17), back in the tournament for the first time since 2006 after a surprise run to the Conference USA tournament title as a sixth seed.

 The Golden Hurricane won four games in as many days to get here, and certainly didn't play like one of the lowest seeds in the bracket.